Glamour: History

 "Glamour" originally referred to a magic spell, an illusion said to be cast by witches.

 In the late 19th century terminology, a non-magical item used to help create a more attractive appearance gradually became known as 'a glamour'.

 Late in the 19th century, the common meaning shifted to being applied to ordinary objects and jewellery without connotations of supernatural, merely upon the effect that it has on appearance.
 This is a sense used in this article and to some extent is the way that it was used by the early Hollywood system.

 In modern usage glamour is often confused with style or female beauty; but they may be considered to be distinct, although glamour may give the appearance of beauty or present as a personal style.

 An Aston Martin DB5 as seen in Goldfinger.
 Expensive items are often part of a glamorous lifestyle.

 Design

 Many forms of architecture employ glamorous motifs to enhance the appearance of what may be otherwise mundane buildings.
 The Art Deco style is generally considered to be a glamorous one.

 Cinema

-The "Golden Age" of the glamour in Hollywood was the 1930s and 1940s, following the Great Depression and its aftermath.

-"Glamour is the result of chiaroscuro, the play of light on the landscape of the face, the use of the surroundings through the composition, through the shaft of the hair and creating mysterious shadows in the eyes.
-In Hollywood, stars as far apart as Marlene Dietrich, Carole Lombard, Rita Hayworth and Dolores del Río, own and acquire glamor, technology and willingness to refine the beauty of its own...
-Are indecipherable magic of the cinema, substance of the dreams of a generation and the admiration of the following meeting."